 LSP recognizes the key role of the MCSAP program is to reduce crashes, injuries, and fatalities involving CMVs in general.
 The Louisiana State Police (LSP) will continue to build upon our historic mission of supporting FMCSA's goal to reduce the number and severity of crashes involving commercial motor vehicles.
-This will be accomplished through an effective roadside inspection program, aggressive traffic enforcement, thorough compliance reviews/investigations, and effective public education.
-We will continue to provide technical assistance, training, and education to the motor carrier industry in an effort to bring about voluntary safety compliance.
-In addition, an increased public awareness campaign will convey the dangers of aggressive driving around large trucks and buses to CMV and Non-CMV drivers alike, with targeted efforts toward prospective and mature drivers, based on data collected and analyzed throughout the year.
+This will be accomplished through an effective roadside inspection program, aggressive traffic enforcement, thorough compliance reviews/investigations, New Entrant Safety Audits (NESA) and effective public education.
+We will continue providing technical assistance, training, and education to the motor carrier industry to in sure voluntary safety compliance.
+In addition, an increased public awareness campaign will convey the dangers of aggressive driving around large trucks and buses to CMV and Non-CMV drivers alike, with targeted efforts toward prospective and mature drivers based on data collected and analyzed throughout the year.

-In light of a recent increase nationwide in the number and severity of passenger carrier crashes, it is evident that an increased emphasis on passenger carrier safety is necessary.
-LSP will continue to target the unsafe operation of passenger carriers, in an effort to assist FMCSA in reducing bus crashes and fatalities.
-In addition, LSP will increase its focus on enforcement efforts in construction work zones and congested areas immediately before and after construction work zones.
-LSP will continually monitor crash statistics in and around construction work zones and will adjust enforcement and eductation outreach based on that data.
-Additionally, LSP recognizes the importance of national security, and the danger involving CMVs that carry hazardous materials.
+LSP will continue to target the unsafe operation of passenger carriers in an effort to assist FMCSA in reducing bus crashes and fatalities.
+LSP will increase its focus on enforcement efforts in construction work zones and congested areas immediately before and after construction work zones.
+LSP will continually monitor crash statistics in and around construction work zones and adjust enforcement and education outreach based on that data.
+LSP recognizes the importance of national security and the danger involving CMVs that carry hazardous materials.
 LSP will continue an increased inspection/enforcement effort toward such vehicles.
+In addition, LSP has increased emphasis on human trafficking.
+LSP has begun sending inspectors to human trafficking/smuggling classes in an effort to target traffickers in CMVs.